OKy9413/Comparison-of-NN-and-SVR-Models-for-Trip-Attraction-and-Generation-Prediction/README.md

 - **SVR.Rmd**: Specific code for the implementation and evaluation of the Support Vector Machines model.
 - **EvaluacionResultados.R**: Script for evaluating the model results.
 - **EvaluacionResultados_svr.R**: Script for evaluating the SVR model results.
+- **Memoria.pdf**: Pdf field to find out our main work during the project.
+Is in spanish.
+- **ANEXOS.pdf**: pdf appendix where you can find the main grafics we manage during the study.
+- **Proj10.txt**: AText file with original raw data.

 ## System Requirements